masonwang025/cache-optimization/README.md

 }
 ```

+## Optimized MIPS Code

+The MIPS code was written to reflect the C code above as closely as possible.
+See `8x8_optimized.asm`. **The comments in each 8x8 program discuss the performance using the MIPS Cache Simulator**.

 ## Unoptimized C Code

 `unoptimized.c` contains an implementation of GEMM with the intuitive two-dimensional matrices.
 Better performance can be achieved with one-dimensional matrices by exploiting subword parallelism.

+## Run the Programs

+The assembly programs can be run with the Mars MIPS Simulator.
+To simulate cache, go to *Tools >> Data Cache Simulator*.